shopware/shopware/src/Docs/Resources/current/2-internals/1-core/20-data-abstraction-layer/__categoryInfo.md

  : Configuration file defining the fields, relations and entity- and collection-classes.

 Repository
- : The Repository is the main access point for every DAL Request.
+ : The repository is the main access point for every DAL request.
 It houses the basic methods to work with data.

 Events
  : All DAL requests dispatch events to trigger handling inside of Shopware 6.
 Be it adding static data, triggering re indexing or handling a file upload.